nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Creating StaffDelete command**

 2. If the input data is valid, a StaffDelete Command object is created
-3. The StaffAdd Command object is returned to `StaffInstance.run()`
+3. The StaffDelete Command object is returned to `StaffInstance.run()`

 **Deleting Staff Object using User Input**

 4. StaffInstance then executes the StaffDelete Command object to begin the process of deleting the referenced Staff object
-5. `StaffDelete.execute()` will call the function `staffAggregation.delete()`
+5. `StaffDelete.execute()` will call the function `StaffList.delete()`
-6. `staffAggregation.delete()` will iterate through the objects in ArrayList<Staff> StaffList.
+6. `StaffList.delete()` will iterate through the objects in ArrayList<Staff> StaffList.
 The Staff Object referenced by the input given by the user will be deleted.

 **Saving changed Staff Objects into .txt file**

-7. `staffAggregation.delete()` then calls staffStorage.writeToFile() which starts the process of writing the changed details of Staff Objects, within the StaffList into a specified .txt file.
+7. `StaffList.delete()` then calls staffStorage.writeToFile() which starts the process of writing the changed details of Staff Objects, within the StaffList into a specified .txt file.

 8. `staffStorage.writeToFile()` then calls `createFile()` which ensures that the specified .txt file exists.
 9. Data is written and saved.